ojd2/CS5003_Practical_2/README.md

 # How to install

-All NPM modules must be stored or attained within root folder.
+All NPM modules must be stored or attained within root folder before hand.